 Ezekiel gives an angry description of ‘what went wrong’ with God’s creation and previous offers of salvation –people turning away from love to sinfulness.
 This leads to a new promise of salvation, which begins with the symbol of cleansing water and so is most appropriate for this night of blessing of water and the rite of baptism.
 And for all of us, the gift of a ‘new spirit’ and a loving heart is promised.

 None of the four gospels describes the resurrection of Jesus nor the moment it took place.
 It apparently happened with no human witness and we can only guess at that first death shattering moment.
-The account of finding the empty tomb appears in all four gospels with varying details and there are various stories that tell of how and where Jesus appeared in his glorious body to the disciples.
+The account of finding the empty tomb appears in all four gospels with varying details and there are various stories well of how and where Jesus appeared in his glorious body to the disciples.
 It was women who came to the burial place and first learned that Jesus was no longer dead.
 Mark names them as Mary of Magdala, Mary the mother of James, and Salome, the same three he had mentioned as watching the burial of Jesus.
 This is the only time in the Gospels that Salome is mentioned and we know nothing more about her.
 The previous day had been a Sabbath when all the disciples observed the Sabbath rest (note how this was featured in the reading from Genesis as part of creation.)
 The women come as early as they can.
 They are planning to carry out traditional practices of caring for the corpse and mourning the dead, and seem totally unprepared – despite Jesus’ promises earlier – for his new risen life.
 Their only concern is how they can get in the tomb with the heavy rock rolled across the entrance.

 Mark speaks of a ‘young man’, Matthew has called him an ‘angel’ and Luke describes dazzling garments.
 In all cases, it would seem a messenger from heaven who tells them of the resurrection.
 Mark tells us they will see him in Galilee, but his gospel does not describe this, either by intention or by loss of an ending we can only guess.
 For Mark perhaps, the important point is that all disciples will find their own relationship with the risen Christ.